Kesavan-Hex/havoc-wiki/pages/meta/contributing.md

 ## Translations

-Want to see PixelExperience in your favorite language?
+Want to see Havoc-OS in your favorite language?
 Or it's already there but incomplete?
 Then [this guide]({{ site.baseurl }}/help/translate/) is for you.

 ## Wiki